Will your little hands, comparable to the

 turning the corners of that miniature city?

-your perfect city came to an end as your smile
+your perfect dream came to an end as your smile

-we will wait for the emergence of your innate
+we will wait for the emergence of your genius

 with sweet stems outstretched,